Theatre and Dance alumnus combines art with political activism

 Yining Lin (’06) completed her PhD from the University of Hawaii at Manoa and now serves as a Teaching Artist and Wraparound Services Assistant at Cleveland Playhouse.

 Kristen Cooperkline (’07) earned her MA in American Culture Studies at Bowling Green State University and her MFA in Stage Management at the University of Illinois at Urbana-Champaign.
 She has worked as stage manager for Bebe Miller Company and an event coordinator for the first ever American College Dance Festival Association’s South Regional Conference.
-She now works at Otterbein University as Production Manager for the Department of Theatre and Dance.
+After working for 7.5 years at Otterbein University as Production Manager for the Department of Theatre and Dance, she now works as the Systems and Communication Supervisor at Instructional ABA Consultants.

 Patrick Midgley (’07) (MFA Purdue University) spent several years as an actor with the American Shakespeare Center in Virginia before completing a PhD at Texas Tech University.

-Kellee Roston Edusei (’07) is Dance USA Director of Member Services & Board Liaison
+Kellee Roston Edusei (’07) is Dance USA Executive Director.

 Stefanie Genda (’08), completed her MFA in Costume Design at Rutgers and now works as a Freelance Costume Designer out of New York.